Elected: 2017, 2021

 Jack retired in 2002 . . . for the first time.
 The second time came in 2011, after Jack served for six years as CEO of Jewish Family and Children's Service of Greater Philadelphia.

 Jack remains committed to Ithaca College.
 In 2003, he established the Jack H. Dembow '77 Scholarship for health care administration students, and he provides continuing support for LGBTQ programming.
 He's hosted new student welcome receptions and has spoken at regional events.

 Outside of his service to IC, Jack sits on the boards of Musicopia and Dancing Classrooms, an organization that delivers arts programming to students whose schools have eliminated such curriculum.

-Jack lives in King of Prussia, Pennsylvania, with his husband, Mark, and their two golden retrievers, Honey and Rolex.
+Jack lives in Washington DC, with his husband, Mark, and their two golden retrievers, Honey and Rolex.